cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Resize the Render Texture

 With the `video_texture` asset selected, adjust the values for the `Size` parameter in the `Inspector` tab.
-We'll set the size parameter to the resolution of the videos.
-In our case, the resolution is 1920 x 1080.
+We'll set the size to `1920 x 1080` to match the videos.

 #### Before: